priangshuxyz/LC-GFG/Matrix/RotateArrayClock.md

 <li>Reverse every individual row of the matrix</li>
 <li>Perform Transpose of the matrix</li>

-Clockwise 90° Rotation: Transpose the matrix, then reverse each row.
+<p>Clockwise 90° Rotation: Transpose the matrix, then reverse each row.</p>

 Counterclockwise 90° Rotation: Reverse each row, then transpose the matrix.</p>